 Streamflow in Coyote Creek through construction and operation of the FOCP would result in elevated water temperatures relative to the existing condition, for two reasons.
-Currently, summer releases from Anderson Reservoir are typically made through one of the submerged inlets to the existing outlet, which draw cooler water from deeper in the reservoir.
+First, currently, summer releases from Anderson Reservoir are typically made through one of the submerged inlets to the existing outlet, which draw cooler water from deeper in the reservoir.
 Once the reservoir is drawn down to elevation 488 feet, all releases during construction and operation of the ADTP will be from the surface of the reservoir because 488 feet is the elevation of the lowest inlet to the dam's outlet works.
 Even if cooler water were available deeper in the reservoir during construction and operation of the ADTP, dry-season releases would be from the warmer water surface.
-Additionally, summer flow during construction and operation of the ADTP would rely more on releases of imported water, relative to the existing condition.
+Second, summer flow during construction and operation of the ADTP would rely more on releases of imported water, relative to the existing condition.
 Based on estimates generated from temperature records from 1999 to 2019, the average temperature of imported water that would be discharged to Coyote Creek downstream of Anderson Dam, via the Coyote Discharge Line, reaches nearly 18°C before the end of June and exceeds 20°C from July through October (Valley Water, unpublished data).

-Prior to implementation of Cross Valley Pipeline extension, downstream of Ogier Ponds, the large volume of imported water that would need to be released into the CWMZ would make it impractical to reduce water temperatures to near existing conditions.
+Prior to implementation of Cross Valley Pipeline extension, downstream of Ogier Ponds, the large volume of imported water that would need to be released into the CWMZ to minimize adverse impacts of the FOCP would make it impractical to reduce imported water temperatures to near existing conditions.
 However, once the new pipeline extension is operational and imported water can be released downstream of the Ogier Ponds, the volume of imported water released into the CWMZ could be reduced.
-At that time, in coordination with NMFS and CDFW.
-Valley would release up to 10 cfs of imported water, when available, to the CWMZ and after it is chilled to as cool as 16°C. Imported water would be routed from the Coyote Creek Discharge Line to the Anderson Hydroelectric Facility, where it would pass through electric chillers before being discharged to Covote Creek.
+At that time, in coordination with NMFS and CDFW, Valley Water would release up to 10 cfs of imported water, when available, to the CWMZ after it is chilled to as cool as 16°C. Imported water would be routed from the Coyote Creek Discharge Line to the Anderson Hydroelectric Facility, where it would pass through electric chillers before being discharged to Coyote Creek.
 Multiple chillers would be used, with some redundancy to provide a factor of safety.
 Based on conceptual vendor design and estimates obtained by Valley Water, four chillers with approximate dimensions of 12 feet wide by 32 feet long by 13 feet high would be needed, where one chiller would be redundant in case any of the others malfunctioned.
 They would have an operating weight of 55,000 pounds each and would require a substantial concrete pad.
+Additional electrical supplies may also be needed to operate the chillers.